Company Registration in Malta

 - Tax benefits: Malta offers a favorable tax system with the possibility of income tax refunds, which can be attractive for foreign companies.

-- Reputation: Malta has a good business reputation, a stable economy and a high level of financial and legal services.
+- Reputation: Malta has a good business reputation, with a stable economy and a high level of financial and legal services.

 Registration process